agerhardsson/SLEMEG-resting-state/README.md

 There are several ways to further preprocess data.

-See https://mne.tools/stable/preprocessing.html for further options.
+See [MNE preprocessing](https://mne.tools/stable/preprocessing.html) for further options.

 ICA could be a good option to remove artifacts caused by eye blinks and heartbeat.